GoogleChrome/web.dev/src/site/content/en/blog/airshift-perf-optimization/index.md

 {% endAside %}

 ### Results
-Despite the limited amount of logic they workerlized as a trial, AirSHIFT saw around 100 ms of their JavaScript running on the worker thread instead of occupying the main thread (simulated with 4x CPU throttling).
+Despite the limited amount of logic they workerized as a trial, AirSHIFT saw around 100 ms of their JavaScript running on the worker thread instead of occupying the main thread (simulated with 4x CPU throttling).

 <img class="w-screenshot" src="worker.png" alt="An image of the DevTools performance tab showing that the scripts are now running on the Web Worker">